Charlotte Area Transit System: CityLynx Gold Line

 French Street to Sunnyside Avenue through central Charlotte.
 When the final phase is completed the line will run from Rosa Parks Place Community Transit Center through Uptown Charlotte and down Central Avenue, terminating at Eastland Community Transit Center.
 A Federal Urban Circulator Grant was awarded in July 2010, allowing construction of phase 1.

 The initial 1.5 mi segment of the line commenced service on July 14, 2015.
 This section runs from the Charlotte Transportation Center / Arena station to Hawthorne Lane & 5th Street.
 The initial phase utilized replica Birney trolley cars.
 After several delays, the second 2.5 mi segment opened on August 30, 2021, extending service to French Street in Biddleville and Sunnyside Avenue.
 The trolley cars were then replaced with Siemens S700 streetcar vehicles.
-Phase 3, which would extend service to Rosa Parks Place Community Transit Center and Eastland Community Transit Center, is still in the planning stages.
+Phase 3, which would extend service north along Beatties Ford Road to Rosa Parks Place Community Transit Center and east along Central Avenue to Eastland Community Transit Center, is still in the planning stages.